 Enjoy your next adventure through common sense and thoughtful preparation!

 If you enjoyed this article, consider voting for me daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

 Baofeng UV-5R and Pofung UV-5R Ham Two Way Radio: Redundancy is the name of the game.
 I own two of these inexpensive HAM radios.
-The price is right at a tad more than $30 each.
 Also consider the NAGOYA Antenna for BAOFENG UV-5R and the USB Programming Cable for Baofeng UV-5R UV-3R+.
 Note: the Pofung was formerly known as the Baofeng UV-5R so don’t let the two similar names confuse you.
 You will see both for sale.
 Shop price (at least that is what I would do.)

 Midland 36-Mile 50-Channel FRS/GMRS Two-Way Radios: I also own these hand held radios.
 No license required.
 There are lots of good uses for the these radios.
 Handy while hiking, traveling, or simply keeping in touch with your partner while out shopping.
 They are waterproof – a quality that I feel is important.
 Plus, in addition to using the included rechargeable batteries, they can use regular AAs in a pinch.
 Note: the true range for this type of radio is actually 4 to 6 miles, regardless of brand.
 Don’t be fooled.

 The No-Nonsense, Technician Class License Study Guide: Dan Romanchik’s guide is available for free – you can read it online of download it and save it to your computer.

 Ham Radio For Dummies : This could also be called “Ham Radio for Gaye” or other newbies.
 It is never too late to learn and if SHTF, this may be the only reliable form of communication available.